 Step 2: Have a plan

-The best way to clean a hoarder house is to take it one room at a time.
-When you arrive at the house it will feel overwhelming.
+The best way to clean a hoarder’s house is to take it one room at a time.
+When you arrive at the house, it will feel overwhelming.
 The expression, the best way to eat an elephant is one bite at a time, applies here.

 Step 1: Empty the Room

 Begin cleaning by getting rid of all the clutter.
-As you do this you will find items you want to keep.
-Items that you will want to sell.
+As you do this, you will find items you want to keep items that you will want to sell.
 But the bulk of the items will likely be thrown out.
 Make sure you have some heavy-duty trash bags and fill them up one at a time.
 Most of what you will find is trash.

 Step 2: Put aside the items you would like to keep

 You will likely find items you will want to keep for yourself or the owner.
-Set these aside in teh cardboard boxes and label them as kept.
+Set these aside in the empty boxes and label them as kept.
 It’s important to understand what is a hoarding disorder and what is causing it.

 Step 3: Separate the items you will sell

 You will be tempted to start listing items as you go along cleaning.
-This will just slow down the progress of cleaning the hoarders room and double your time.
-Right now focus on cleaning the room and at the end you can start selling these items.
+This will slow down the progress of cleaning the hoarders’ room and double your time.
+Right now, focus on cleaning the room, and in the end, you can start selling these items.

 Step 4: Donate pile